The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: General Setup

 Assuming independent observations, the information matrix for a design $\xi$ with weights $w_{ij}$ is the $ (m-1)\times(m-1)$-matrix

-The theory of optimal experimental design suggests to pick weights $w_{ij}$ that optimize a numerical function of~$M(\xi,\beta)$.
-Standard references that include the theory for generalized linear models are the books of \cite{pukelsheim2006optimal} and \cite{silvey1980optimal}.
+The theory of optimal experimental design suggests picking weights $w_{ij}$ that optimize a numerical function of~$M(\xi,\beta)$.
+Standard references that include the theory for generalized linear models are \cite{pukelsheim2006optimal,silvey1980optimal}.
 One popular function to optimize is the logarithm of the determinant: \begin{defn} An experimental design $\xi^*$ is locally \emph{$ D $-optimal}, if

-for all~$\xi \in \Delta_{{\binom{m}{2}}-1}$. \end{defn} In optimal experimental design one speaks of local optimality if the optimal choice of a design depends on the unknown parameters that one wants to learn about, see ~\cite{Chernoff}.
+for all~$\xi \in \Delta_{{\binom{m}{2}}}$. \end{defn} In optimal experimental design one speaks of local optimality if the optimal choice of a design depends on the unknown parameters that one wants to learn about, see ~\cite{Chernoff}.
 From the perspective of mathematical optimization one has a parametric family of convex optimization problems where both the optimization domain (the polytope of information matrices) and the target function depend on the parameters~$\beta$.
-The methods of convex optimization suggest to study the directional derivatives of the target function. \begin{defn}(see \cite[Section 3.5.2]{silvey1980optimal}) The \emph{directional derivative} (\emph{Fr\'echet derivative}) of the $ D $-optimality criterion at $ M_1 $ in the direction of $ M_2 $ for some $(m-1) \times (m-1)$-matrices $ M_1,M_2 $ is
+The methods of convex optimization suggest studying the directional derivatives of the target function.
+The following is found in \cite[Section 3.5.2]{silvey1980optimal}. \begin{defn} The \emph{directional derivative} (\emph{Fr\'echet derivative}) of the $ D $-optimality criterion at $ M_1 $ in the direction of $ M_2 $ for some $(m-1) \times (m-1)$ information matrices $ M_1,M_2 $ is

 \end{defn} It is shown in \cite[Sections~3.8 and~3.11]{silvey1980optimal} that

 This yields the following $ D $-optimality criterion: